Glurge: U.S. serviceman’s poem describes a soldier’s lonely night before Christmas.

 “So go back inside,” he said, “harbor no fright,

-Origins: Like the much-circulated piece "The Soldier's Night Before Christmas," this poem, also ostensibly written by a U.S. serviceman, presents perspective on the life of a soldier by describing an imagined encounter with one on Christmas Eve.
+Origins: Like the much-circulated piece “The Soldier’s Night Before Christmas,” this poem, also ostensibly written by a

 A Soldier’s Christmas was the first in this series of patriotic writings, drafted on Pearl Harbor Day 2000 when in the wake of the 2000 Presidential Election our nation saw the right of US Armed Forces personnel openly questioned and debated.
 I felt it unconscionable that at the onset of the Christmas season, those serving to defend our nation would hear anything but our love and support.
 It is our challenge to stand for their rights at home while they stand for our lives and safety overseas.
 This poem went out and quickly spread around the world in emails, letters, magazines.
 I received letters from Marines in Bosnia, soldiers in Okinawa, from a submariner who xeroxed a copy for everyone on his sub.
 Moms wrote, dads, brothers and sisters.
 I have saved and cherish every letter and set out to continue writing throughout the year.